terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vm_vgpu_policy.html.markdown

 -> **Note:** This resource requires system administrator privileges.

-Provides a resource to manage vGPU policies for virtual machines in VMware Cloud Director.
+Provides a resource to manage vGPU policies for virtual machines in Viettel IDC Cloud.

 ## Example Usage